-The number of excused absences is specific to the course type and shall not exceed the indicated limit below.
-A course may not have a more stringent attendance policy.
+The following table provides a guide for determining when a student has missed more class then is advisable for successfully completing the course.
+The limit for the number of excused absences is specific to the course type and should not exceed the indicated limit below.
+A course should not have a more stringent attendance policy.

-Per semester limits on excused absences
+Recommended per semester limits on excused absences

 TYPE OF CLASS / LAB # of Excused Absences

 3&4 Credit 65-min classes 3 class sessions

 3&4 Credit 81-min classes 2 class sessions

-3&4 Credit One day a week 1 class Session
+3&4 Credit One day a week 1 class session

 Once a week Lab 1 lab session

 All other class/lab types No more than 7.5% of total class time